conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 This is the default key storage we use, if no external one is set.
 This is for demos only and should not be used on production data.

-The risk using In-Memory KMS is that the key will not persist.
+The risk of using In-Memory KMS is that the key will not persist.
 This means that if you restart the Gateway, or change the interceptor configuration, you won't be able to decrypt old records anymore. **You should not use this default KMS in production.**

 ### Vault KMS